Marcellas Reynolds

-Marcellas Reynolds is an American actor, author, documentarian, and television host.
+Marcellas Reynolds (born November 11, 1969) is an American actor, author, documentarian, and television host.

 His notable television appearances include GMA3, Access Hollywood, E!
 Live from the Red Carpet, The Bold and the Beautiful, Supreme Models, and Yes, Dear.
-Reynolds began his television career in 2002 on CBS's hit television series Big Brother season 3, becoming the first openly gay black man cast on a major network reality series.
+He began his television career in 2002 on CBS's hit television series Big Brother season 3, becoming the first openly gay black man cast on a major network reality series.
 His writing has appeared in Chicago magazine, Essence, The Guardian, and L.A.
 Style Magazine.

 Reynolds is the author of Supreme Models: Iconic Black Women Who Revolutionized Fashion and Supreme Actresses: Iconic Black Women Who Revolutionized Hollywood, Supreme Sirens: Iconic Black Women Who Revolutionized Music, and the executive producer of Supreme Models, a documentary.

 Personal life

 Reynolds was born in Chicago, Illinois, and raised in Chicago's South Shore.
 He graduated from Kenwood Academy and briefly attended the University of Illinois Chicago's Circle campus.